chicago-joe/Iceberg-Order-Prediction-Algorithm-Quantitative-Trading-with-ML/index.md

 ---
-title: Machine Learning for Quantitative Trading
+title: "Machine Learning for Quantitative Trading"
+author: "Joseph Loss"
+date: "2025-05-01"
 abstract: |
     A collection of research papers on machine learning applications in quantitative trading, focusing on iceberg order prediction and